 Office hours will be held at stated times on-campus and students are encouraged to utilize this time (or appointment times made) to meet in person or on the phone regarding their questions.
 Unless an appointment is necessary, all other questions or dialogue will be addressed via email (on Tigermail) and on Canvas email so please check both daily (M-F).
-Also check your Canvas gradebook weekly.
+Also check your Canvas gradebook and look for any comments I leave there.

-Date Syllabus Prepared: This syllabus was updated Fall 2013 and is being distributed for Spring 2014 for Dr. Strom's section of this course, is posted on Canvas in MOD 1 and is posted in electronic PDF copy in the EFLT Department main office.
+Date Syllabus Prepared: This syllabus was updated Fall 2014 and is being distributed for Spring 2015 for Dr. Strom's section of this course, is posted on Canvas in MOD 1 and is posted in electronic PDF copy in the EFLT Department's online syllabus repository.

 4. Text and Class Materials: You will have 1 required textbook to purchase.
-Other material we also plan to use for the course will be readings that I post on CANVAS and those online items will be free at no expense to you but you must access them online.
+Other material we also plan to use for the course will be readings that I post on CANVAS and those online items will be free but you must access them online.
 These cannot be sent to you or mailed to you.
 The required textbook to purchase is, "Learning Throughout Life: An Intergenerational Perspective" by Robert Strom & Paris Strom ©2012